dgvncsz0f/dot-install/README.rst

 `dot-install` is a shell script.
 This, hopefully, make it easier to run it to deploy files to servers and fresh new machines.

-From a birds-eye, the scripts performs three functions:
+From a birds-eye view, the scripts performs three functions:

 1. clone the git repository;